Liam Gallagher: 2009–2014: Beady Eye

-Solo career

-As You Were (2016–2018)
+2016–2019: As You Were and Why Me?
+Why Not.

 In a Twitter post on 4 January 2016, Gallagher balked at the idea of pursuing a solo career.
 However, in an interview with Q later that year, he announced that he would be releasing solo songs in 2017; he did not consider it a solo career, stating that he had a backlog of songs he had written over the years and wanted to release them.
 A solo appearance at Bergenfest in 2017 was announced in November 2016, with other festival appearances for summer 2017 later confirmed.
 After beginning to record his debut solo album in 2016, it was announced in March 2017 that the album was to be titled As You Were.
 His solo debut single "Wall of Glass" was released on 1 June, with an accompanying music video.
 In the same month, Gallagher performed his first solo concert at the Ritz in Manchester with all proceeds going to victims of the Manchester terror attack.
 He also revealed that he would launch his first solo tour of the United States and Canada to support the album's release.

 On 4 June 2017, Gallagher made a surprise appearance at the One Love Manchester benefit concert, where he played "Rock 'N' Roll Star", "Wall of Glass", and "Live Forever" alongside Coldplay's Chris Martin and Jonny Buckland.
 He performed at the Rock am Ring festival and the Pinkpop Festival in June 2017.
 Since a dispute with his management in 2017, he has been represented by his Australian-born nephew Daniel Nicholas.
 Gallagher also performed at Glastonbury in June 2017.
 During the set, he sang "Don't Look Back in Anger" for the first time, dedicating his performance to the victims of the recent Manchester and London terror attacks and the Grenfell Tower fire.
 On 30 June 2017, he released his second solo single "Chinatown".

-In July, he performed at the Exit festival in Serbia and Benicassim festival in Spain.
+In July, he performed at the Exit festival in Serbia and Benicassim festival in Spain and made his first-ever performance in the U.S. as a solo artist during a "secret gig" at the McKittrick Hotel in New York City.
 On 3 August, Gallagher performed at Lollapalooza in Chicago and left the stage in the middle of a song after performing for only 20 minutes.
 He later apologised on Twitter and said he had vocal problems.
 In August, Gallagher performed at Reading and Leeds Festival.
 In October, he performed the Beatles' song "Come Together" with Foo Fighters and Joe Perry at the CalJam festival in California.